 Cropland expansion in 2100 compared to 2000 (Fig. 7) can be observed in all scenarios in Sub-Saharan Africa, Brazil, Mexico, and in the Corn Belt and the Great Plains of North America.
 In the reference scenarios (all except SSP3 “A rocky road”) and also in the mitigation scenarios of SSP1 “Taking the green road” and SSP5 “Taking the highway” this cropland expansion is paired with cropland abandonment (green areas in Fig. 7) in other parts of North and South America, as well as in Eastern Europe and to some extent in Asia and Australia.
 An exception to this general pattern is SSP3 “A rocky road”, where cropland expansion is predominant across all fertile lands globally.
 This is due to the combination of high population growth with resource intensive lifestyles as well as low yield increases.
 In the mitigation scenario of SSP3 “A rocky road”, bioenergy is mainly produced from crops grown in Brazil and the US (150 Mha each), but also Russia and Indonesia (50 Mha each).
 Even in other mitigation scenarios with large increases in cropland for bioenergy production (> 600 Mha in SSP2 and SSP4 compared to reference scenario), the increase is mainly allocated in Brazil, the US, Russia, Indonesia and to a lesser extent in India, Canada and Australia.
 The same pattern of cropland allocation for bioenergy production can be observed for the mitigation scenario of SSP1 “Taking the green road” (200 Mha more cropland for bioenergy production compared to reference scenario).
 Interestingly, the very similar global aggregated cropland areas of the mitigation scenarios of SSP1 “Taking the green road” and SSP5 “Taking the highway” in 2100 (1725 Mha and 1722 Mha respectively) are distributed differently in the two scenarios: in SSP5 “Taking the highway” cropland changes led to more concentrated cropland areas in e.g. Sub Saharan Africa, Central America and Russia, while in SSP1 “Taking the green road” there are more subtle changes over larger areas, e.g. in Brazil, the US, Indonesia, but also Sub-Saharan Africa.

-The large expansions of cropland areas in SSP3 “A rocky road” causes widespread carbon losses in 2100 compared to 2000, with up to -50 kg m-2 in the tropics (Fig. 8).
+The large expansion of cropland areas in SSP3 “A rocky road” causes widespread carbon losses in 2100 compared to 2000, with up to -50 kg m-2 in the tropics (Fig. 8).
 Even in temperate zones where cropland expands into previously forested areas, larger carbon losses occur.
 Also in scenarios with comparatively modest cropland expansion compared to SSP3, terrestrial carbon stocks decrease, especially in tropical regions and regions with cropland expansion (Fig. 7).